tulasidamarla/html/README.md

 Number input box is used to input numbers.
     <input type="number" min="0" max="50">

 Note: number input box only allows to enter number.
+It gives two caret type button to increase or decrease based on min and max.
+But if user manually types a value, then it is not possible to restrict.
+That should be handled by javascript.

 Drop down list